ebraheem54/high-performance-ecommerce-backend/README.md

 CONN_MAX_AGE=60
 ```

-For production, replace development secrets and passwords with secure values.
+For production, set `DEBUG=false`, use a strong `SECRET_KEY`, restrict `ALLOWED_HOSTS`, and store secrets in a secure secret manager or deployment environment variables.

 ## Quick Start